Keszi94/gamer_corner/README.md

 [Convertio](https://convertio.co/jpg-webp/) To resize images and change to webp format.

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

+[Chat GPT](https://chatgpt.com/) To help create the basic text content of the ,,what we offer,, paragraphs.

 - - -